bytecodealliance/wasm-tools/crates/wasm-compose/README.md

 embed = true
 ```

-Additionally, the `--embed` option can be given to `wasm-compose` to embed
+Additionally, the `--embed` option can be given to `wasm-tools compose` to embed
 _all_ imports into the composed component.

 It is currently necessary to embed _all_ imports to run